Raff vs Oracle Cloud: Pricing, Features, and Use Cases

 - Multi-region network design

-These networking capabilities allow Oracle Cloud to support large distributed applications but can require more setup and operational expertise.
+These OCI networking capabilities allow Oracle Cloud to support large distributed applications, but they can require more setup and operational expertise.

 Storage and Data Protection